wp-plugins/nvd3-visualisations/readme.txt

 You just check at first the gallery's data folder's input file structure and then you can use any tool to create similar data sets on the server side.

-You may also want to write own custom function from which you directly call on the fly JavaScript API when data set is ready to show out.
+Next, you may also want to write own custom function from which you directly call on the fly JavaScript API when data set is ready to show out.

 = How do I know which options work together with the chart type that I use? =

-Look at inside chart_options.html file and its comparisions table.
+Look at inside **chart_options.html** file and its comparisions table, please.

 = Where is open source if I want to improve it? =

 Here:
 * http://github.com/wp-plugins/nvd3-visualisations

 == Screenshots ==